U.S. set to unveil emergency oil release in bid to fight high prices

 OPEC+ has been adding around 400,000 barrels per day to the market on a monthly basis to meet the increasing demand, but has resisted Biden's calls for more rapid increases, arguing the rebound in demand could be fragile.

 The threat of a coordinated release of stockpiled oil onto the market, along with new coronavirus-related lockdowns in Europe, has knocked the wind out of crude oil's rally lately.
-Brent crude was last trading around $79.50 a barrel, down more than $7 from a peak reached in late October.
+Brent crude was last trading around $79.30 a barrel, down more than $7 from a peak reached in late October.
+O/R

 Citigroup analysts estimated that a combined release of oil from the United States and other countries could be "on the order of 100-120 million bbls or higher."